LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 **Donor File**

 For software licencing reasons the OpenGD77 firmware needs to combine parts of the original manufacturer's firmware to provide support for DMR.
-You will need to download one of the following files, store it on your computer and make a note of its location.
+Depending on your radio type you will need to download and extract one of the following two files, store it on your computer and make a note of its location.

 **GD-77 | GD-77S | DM-1801 | DM-1801A | RD-5R**